Kamado: Construction

 Mushikamado are made from a variety of materials including high fire ceramics, refractory materials, double wall insulated steel, traditional terra cotta, or a mix of Portland cement and crushed lava.

 Outer surfaces vary from a high gloss ceramic glaze, paint, a textured stucco-like surface or ceramic tiles.
 Modern ceramic and refractory materials decrease cracking – a common fault in the original design, and still a factor in Portland cement designs.
 In addition to the outer ceramic shell, a ceramic or stainless steel bowl inside the unit holds charcoal.
 One or more grids are suspended over the fire to provide the cooking surface(s) for food.
 A draft opening in the lower side of the unit provides air to the fuel, as well as a controllable vent in the top of the dome lid for air to exit the cooker.
 Temperature is controlled by adjusting these two vents, which in most Kamado-style cookers can be monitored through a hole in the lid.
 Digital temperature control devices can be installed using a small blower to regulate airflow.
 High-end kamados have layers of insulation that create low-airflow cooking conditions and are self-opening.

 Fuel

 Mushikamado grills are generally fueled by charcoal but may burn dry twigs, straw or wood.
 However, attempts have been made to fire them with gas, electricity, or pellets.
 One of the claims for ceramic construction is it does not affect flavor (no metallic taste) and, for the same reasoning, lump wood charcoal produces little ash and is preferred.
-Charcoal briquettes contain many additives that can contaminate the flavor.